trpc/trpc/www/docs/server/subscriptions.md

 The client establishes and maintains a persistent connection to the server.
 It automatically attempts to reconnect and recovers gracefully if disconnected with the help of [`tracked()`](#tracked) events.

-If you have a finite amount of events to stream, you should consider using [httpBatchStreamLink](../client/links/httpBatchStreamLink.md) instead.

 ## WebSockets or Server-sent Events?

 You can either use WebSockets or [Server-sent Events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE) to setup real-time subscriptions in tRPC.